eugeneyp/camino/_camino/day_22_leon.md

 The warm memory of that experience is reminding me and strenghtening me in my love and devotion for God.

+I wrote in my journal:
+> Federico is not just welcoming me in my small self but the Christ in me.
+Christ in him is sharing with the Christ in me.
+The love he gives he receives back because we share the life in the body of Christ.

 *A wall art in the albergue with the words: "**All your steps on Earth will vanish.
 Never look for a shortcut.
 Follow the long way.**"*
 ![wall art of follow the long way](https://lh3.googleusercontent.com/pw/ACtC-3fMYMYeYOhjNwKWv-1ObJwXXljL0AiEV--V0QfSTLAh0t2SfpNHmw5dTD3iAzBcL3YpW7YHxJfUyjcAQO_vyQM8beueP0LscWdycIiFeuL-wSaLYp_8V7lPAO9gRpllCOadKc8B5eCn4ONSQQV33KHqaQ=w2500-h1406-no?authuser=0)